sarmbruster/neo4j-querykiller/README.md

 Implementation
 --------------

 QueryRegistryExtension is a kernel extension to Neo4j and allows to register and unregister queries.
-Upon registering a VetoGuard is established and a identifier for that query is created.
-When a query should be terminated, QueryRegistryExtension#abortQuery sets a flag in the respective guard.
-The next graph access will result the VetoGuard to emit an exception which causes the query to stop.
+When a query should be terminated, `terminate()` is called on the respective transaction.

 A servlet filter (QueryKillerFilter.java) is registered via a SPIPPluginLifecycle: Lifecycle.java.
 The filter intercepts every execution of a cypher statement and registers/unregisters it with the QueryRegistry.